604-3 A. SEMI-ANNUAL REPORTING

 Example - Report of Household Move

 On January 1, the caseworker receives a message from a client that they have moved from Bethel to Anchorage, with no mention regarding change in shelter costs.
-Update the ADDR and recalculate the Food Stamp allotment by rolling through the FSAD.
+Update the ADDR, remove the previously verified shelter expenses, and recalculate the SNAP allotment by rolling through the FSAD.
 Send notice of adverse action and document the action in the case note.

 Example - Report of Household Member Incarcerated

-Fred receives Food Stamps as a one-person household.
-On May 3rd, Fred’s parole officer calls to report Fred has been sentenced and is going to remain in jail for 6 months.
-Close the Food Stamp case effective May 31st, sending timely notice of adverse action, and documenting this action in the case record.
+Fred receives SNAP as a one-person household.
+On May 23rd, Fred’s parole officer calls to report Fred has been sentenced and is going to remain in jail for 6 months.
+Close the SNAP case effective May 31st, documenting this action in the case record, and sending adequate notice.

 Example - Report from Office of Children’s Services